Measure A

 Six grant programs benefit from Measure A funding, supporting the shared mission of preserving, protecting, and enriching the natural beauty of Marin's parks and open spaces, and providing recreational opportunities for the enjoyment of all generations.

-• Sustainable Agriculture Community Grants: These competitive matching grants to community organizations will support sustainable food systems, climate beneficial management, and improving natural resource values on Marin's working lands.
+• Food, Agriculture, and Resilient Ecosystem (FARE) Grants: Beginning in 2023, these competitive grants will be awarded to qualified non-profit organizations that support sustainable food systems, climate beneficial land management, and improving natural resource values on Marin's working lands.
+Learn more about FARE grants.

-• Natural Lands Preservation Grants: Awarded to qualifying non-profit organizations, to leverage other funding that supports the acquisition of Marin lands with high natural resource value.
+• Land Preservation and Park Access Grants: These grants are awarded to qualifying non-profit organizations, to leverage other funding that supports the acquisition of property and conservation easements, improves equitable access to parks, and permanently protects property with high natural resource value.
+Learn more about Land Preservation and Park Access Grants.

 • Marin Resource Conservation District Matching Grants: Awarded to support RCD programs that increase biodiversity, reduce greenhouse gas emissions, sequester carbon, and create wildlife habitat on Marin lands.
 Learn more about Marin RCD.